inasafe/inasafe-doc/docs/source/training/intermediate/qgis-inasafe/405-calculating-damages-and-losses.rst

-18. To calculate building damages per hamlet, select :guilabel:`bangunan_terdampak_perdusun` in the dropdown box under :guilabel:`layers`.
+18. To calculate building damages per hamlet, select :guilabel:`bangunan_terdampak_perdusun` in the drop-down box under :guilabel:`layers`.

 19. Find :guilabel:`Dusun` in the list of fields.
 Drag and drop it to :guilabel:`Rows`.

-20. Find :guilabel:`Damage" and "sum" in the list of fields.
+20. Find :guilabel:`Damage` and :guilabel:`sum` in the list of fields.
 Drag and drop them to :guilabel:`Value`.

 21. Click :guilabel:`Calculate`.
 The results should look like this: